Skip to main content

 Yes.
 Collective bargaining does not allow individual members of the bargaining unit to opt out of specific provisions.
 As the exclusive bargaining representative, the OPEIU, Local 153 will speak for all members in the bargaining unit on matters within its purview, and the contract will be binding on all members.

-How will things be different for Resident Assistants if a bargaining agreement is negotiated?
+How will things be different for Resident Assistants now that a bargaining agreement has been negotiated?

 General Information about Unions